A new 3-component Degasperis-Procesi hierarchy

-This system can be reduced to the CH equation as $p=r=0$.
-It admits a bi-Hamiltonian structure and an infinite sequence of conserved quantities \cite{Xue,Li}.
-Subsequently, by considering reductions of a 4-component CH type system, we discuss another 3-component CH type system admitting the spectral problem \cite{Popowicz} This 3-component CH type system also admits a bi-Hamiltonian structure and infinitely many conserved quantities.
-A reciprocal transformation is applied to connect it with the first negative flow in a generalized MKdV hierarchy (a modified Yajima-Oikawa hierarchy \cite{Yajima,Liu}), and the associated system is shown to pass the standard Painlev\'e test of WTC \cite{Li2}.
-Notice that the spectral problem (\ref{thr2}) is gauge linked to the spectral problem (\ref{lax0}) \cite{Popowicz}, in the following we will show the corresponding flows are connected directly.
+associated with the spectral problem \cite{Popowicz} It is shown to possess a bi-Hamiltonian structure and infinitely many conserved quantities.
+The system (\ref{3eqq}) is found to connect with a negative generalized MKdV system (a modified Yajima-Oikawa (mYJ) system\cite{Yajima,Liu}) via a reciprocal transformation, and the associated system is shown to pass the standard Painlev\'e test of WTC \cite{Li2}.

-In this paper, we will consider a new 3-DP hierarchy associated with the following spectral problem which is obtained by replacing $u$ in (\ref{lax0}) with $u^2$ for convenience.
-This hierarchy is different from the hierarchy selected by Geng and Xue because we choose the trivial flow as $(u,v,w)^{T}_t=(0,v,-w)^{T}$ and the Hamiltonian functionals are obtained using the spectral problem (\ref{lax1}).
-The first positive flow in this hierarchy is reads as
+In this paper, we will study a new 3-Novikov hierarchy associated with the following spectral problem which is obtained by replacing $u$ in (\ref{lax0}) with $u^2$ for convenience.
+The new hierarchy is different from the hierarchy found by Geng and Xue, because we take the trivial flow as $(u,v,w)^{T}_t=(0,v,-w)^{T}$.
+The first typical member in the 3-Novikov hierarchy is the 3-Novikov system

-The 3-DP equation (\ref{3ch}) is reduced to the DP equation, the Novikov equation and the Geng-Xue equation as $u=0, r=1$, as $u=0, p=r$ and as $u=0$ respectively.
-We construct infinitely many conserved quantities and study the bi-Hamiltonian structures for the 3-DP hierarchy.
-We construct two Liouville transformations for the 3-DP equation.
-The first one can be used to connect the 3-DP equation with a negative flow in a modified Yajiama-Oikawa hierarchy.
-The second one is to connected the 3-DP equation with a negative generalized mKdV equation passing the Painlev\'{e} test.
+It can be reduced to the DP equation, the Novikov equation and the Geng-Xue equation as $u=0, r=1$, as $u=0, p=r$ and as $u=0$ respectively.
+We will construct infinitely many conserved quantities and study the bi-Hamiltonian structure of the 3-Novikov hierarchy, and construct a reciprocal transformation for the system (\ref{3ch}).